guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 The work\cite{ref8} proposes label-guess-based method to improve data quality without human re-label, which is different from our method.
 Our method get the guess-label as reference for human re-label.

 The work\cite{ref9} of OpenAI also use model predictions for human as references to label.
 Our work do not have the reward model of \cite{ref9}, and our work focus on the correction of training data.
-Also the new human-corrected data from model predictions do not conflict to our method, and the new data can be merged into the whole dataset.
+Also the new human-labeled data from model predictions do not conflict to our method, and the new data can be simply merged to the whole dataset.
+The work\cite{ref9} use the new human-labeled data from model predictions to train the reward model, but our work merge them to the whole dataset and re-label/re-correct them without reward model.
+(I think reinforcement learning is same to re-label.)

 ### 7. Conclusion